 Street is around US$699, with the whole thing on preorder.
-But that to me is the winner – low price, battery power, runs on its own.
+But that to me is the winner – low price, USB power.
 This may not be an advanced DAWless powerhouse, but for it shows some promise for people wanting something simple.

 It just also adds to the pile of stuff that won’t sway me from my Boutique Series and TR-8S, Roland.
 Because that ZEN-Core engine while it delivers a large quantity of sounds tends to have a quality that sounds… a bit like 90s Roland gear, sorry.
 (That’s as in the 90s and ‘noughts digital Roland gear.)
 The circuit modeling in the Boutique drum machines and TR-8S just sounds great, plus now Roland tucked some brilliant FM sounds into the TR-8S.

 In other words, while the MV-1 looks a lot simpler and less expensive than some producer-oriented tools, the big competition is actually probably from Roland/BOSS.
 A lot of vocalists are likely to still prefer the workflow of a BOSS looper, which is not what you get out of this.
 And you can always finish tracks in Ableton Live or Logic.